- Adorable Evil Minions

 - The First Evil's Bringers.

-- The white-coated silent attendants on Top Gear who deliver the gold challenge envelopes, assist with the challenges, and (ostensibly) work for the (also ostensibly) evil "producers."
+- The white-coated silent attendants on Top Gear (UK) who deliver the gold challenge envelopes, assist with the challenges, and (ostensibly) work for the (also ostensibly) evil "producers."

 - The Staff merit in Vampire: The Requiem allows your character to have certain kinds of employees, such as gardeners, lawyers, chauffeurs and etc.